Greenhouse gases: documentation of statistics

 Further information: Publication principles for statistics at Statistics Finland

 The data (instant preliminary data) calculated using simplified GHG inventory methods are published in May with a delay of t+5 months.
 The preliminary data are published in December, and the same data are sent to the EU Commission as a draft report by mid-January.
 The final data are published as a database release with a delay of around t+15 months in March.
 The data are also reported to the EU at that time.
-The same data are also transmitted to the Secretariat of the UNFCCC and to the Kyoto Protocol by 15 April at the latest.
+The same data are also submitted to the Secretariat of the UNFCCC by 15 April at the latest.

 Accessibility and clarity